freeconf/site/content/en/docs/GettingStarted/_index.md

 app = MyApp()

-# specify all the places you store YANG files
+# specify all the places where you store YANG files
-ypath = freeconf.source.any(
+ypath = source.any(
-    freeconf.source.path("."),
-    freeconf.source.restconf_internal_ypath()
+    source.path("."),
+    source.restconf_internal_ypath()
 )

+# load and validate your YANG file
+mod = parser.load_module_file(ypath, "hello")

-# device hosts one or more management "modules" into a single instance for export
+# device hosts one or more management "modules" into a single instance that you
+# want to export in management interface
-dev = freeconf.device.Device(ypath)
+dev = device.Device(ypath)

-# load and validate our YANG file
-mod = freeconf.parser.load_module_file(ypath, "hello")

-# your management implementation to your app instance. there are endless ways to
+# connect your application to your management implementation.
-# to build your management interface from code generation, to reflection and any
+# there are endless ways to to build your management interface from code generation,
-# combination there of.
-Here we use reflection for our simple app
+# to reflection and any combination there of.
+A lot more information in docs.
-mgmt = freeconf.nodeutil.reflect.Reflect(app)
+mgmt = nodeutil.Node(app)

+# connect parsed YANG to your management implementation.
+b = node.Browser(mod, mgmt)

-# device can host multiple modules, here we just register our one app
+# register your  our app management
-b = freeconf.node.Browser(mod, mgmt)
 dev.add_browser(b)

 # select RESTCONF as management protocol. gNMI is option as well
-s = freeconf.restconf.Server(dev)
+s = restconf.Server(dev)

 # this will apply configuration including starting RESTCONF web server
-dev.apply_startup_config("./startup.json")
+dev.apply_startup_config_file("./startup.json")

 # simple python trick to wait until shutdown
 Event().wait()